-The iPhone X was unveiled back in November 2017, joining the iPhone 8 and iPhone 8 Plus in Apple's all-new iPhone line-up.
+The iPhone X was unveiled at an Apple event in September 2017, but it didn't go on sale until November 2017, joining the iPhone 8 and iPhone 8 Plus in Apple's iPhone lineup.

 While we think that Apple's flagship iPhone is great - as you can see if you read our iPhone X review - there have been a few issues with the new handset.
 In this article we will bring you everything you need to know about the iPhone X's problems.

 We've also learned that Apple had intended to launch a gold version of the iPhone X. The phone is currently only available in silver and Space Grey, unlike the iPhone 8 models, which also come in gold.
 An Apple filing with the FFC prior to the beginning of October 2018, showed a gold version of the iPhone.
 More on that below.